Planning and Operations

 The gross margin is identical across all three channels.
 The net margin after supply chain cost is radically different.
 The in-store sale might deliver 35% net margin.
 The click-and-collect sale might deliver 28%.
 The home delivery sale, particularly for a low-value item with a high cube-to-value ratio, might deliver 15% or less, and in some cases can be negative.

 Without cost-to-serve visibility, the retailer treats all three sales as equivalent.
 Marketing spend is allocated without understanding the true profitability of the customers being acquired.
-Fulfilment promises are made (free delivery over $50, next-day delivery, free returns) without understanding the cost those promises impose on the supply chain.
+Fulfilment promises are made, free delivery over $50, next-day delivery, free returns, without understanding the cost those promises impose on the supply chain.
 Pricing decisions are made on gross margin without accounting for the dramatically different cost of serving different channels and order profiles.

-What a Cost-to-Serve Model Actually Contains
+What Does a Cost-to-Serve Model Actually Contain?

 A well-built cost-to-serve model maps costs across five layers of the supply chain, then allocates them to the dimensions that matter for decision-making.